-Unlike B2B companies, B2C companies work in a larger scale market and the target is much more dispersed.
+In addition, voice tones, communication channels, and purchase incentives are likely to differ between products and services in B2C marketing.
 A popular tactic that has proven useful for collecting B2C reviews is through store credit or personalized discount codes through email marketing or remarketing.
-During the decision-making process, B2B customers must assess the needs of the company or its individual workers. .
+Branding is also part of B2B marketing, but it's achieved through relationship building rather than in the B2C world.
+During the decision-making process, B2B customers must assess the needs of the company or its individual workers.